Turning talent into success

 Kathryn McDowell CBE, Managing Director, London Symphony Orchestra

 William Palin, CEO, Barts Heritage

 Seb Scotney, Editor, London Jazz News

-City Music Foundation is thankful to the following patrons who help us in our mission to support outstanding musical talent:
+City Music Foundation is very happy to have wonderful patrons who understand our mission, and why it is so essential, and help us to support outstanding musical talent: